3 contracts under SMR technology

 Under the agreement, Amazon will fund a feasibility study for an SMR project near an Energy Northwest site in Washington.
 The reactor is being developed by X-Energy.
 Financial details were not disclosed by the parties.

 The deal allows Amazon to buy power from four modules.
-Energy Northwest, a consortium of state utilities, has the option to add up to eight additional 80-megawatt modules, for a total capacity of 960 megawatts, enough to power more than 770,000 American homes.
+Energy Northwest, a consortium of state public utilities, has the option to add up to eight additional 80 MW modules, for a total capacity of 960 MW, enough to power more than 770,000 American homes.
 That power will be supplied to both Amazon and the utilities to serve residents and businesses.

 “Our agreements will encourage the construction of new nuclear technologies that will generate energy for decades to come,” said Amazon Web Services CEO Matt Garman.

-SMRs are manufactured in a factory-assembled design to reduce construction costs, unlike today's larger reactors which are built off-site.
-However, opponents of SMRs argue that they would be too expensive to be economically viable.
+SMRs are manufactured in a factory-assembled model to reduce construction costs, unlike today's larger reactors, which are built off-site.
+However, opponents of SMRs argue that they will be too expensive to achieve the desired economic efficiency.

-Nuclear energy is a clean source of energy, does not emit greenhouse gases and provides high-paying jobs, thus receiving support from both Democrats and Republicans.
+Nuclear energy is a clean energy source, does not emit greenhouse gases and provides high-paying jobs, thus receiving support from both Democrats and Republicans.

-However, there are currently no operational SMR reactors in the US.
+However, the US currently has no operational SMR reactors.
 NuScale, the only US company licensed to design SMRs, had to cancel its first SMR project to build the technology at a laboratory in Idaho last year.

-SMRs also generate long-lived radioactive nuclear waste, for which the United States has no final repository.
-Scott Burnell, a spokesman for the U.S. Nuclear Regulatory Commission (NRC), said there was “no specific information” about planned SMR reactors submitted to the agency.
+In addition, SMRs also create long-lived radioactive nuclear waste, for which the United States has no final repository.
+Scott Burnell, a spokesman for the US Nuclear Regulatory Commission (NRC), said there was “no specific information” about the planned SMR reactors submitted to the agency.

-Tech companies have signed deals with nuclear companies this year as demand for electricity surges for the first time in decades to power artificial intelligence (AI).
-But progress on nuclear projects has often been much slower than expected.
+Tech companies have signed deals with nuclear companies this year as demand for electricity surges for the first time in decades to fuel artificial intelligence (AI).
+But progress on nuclear projects has often lagged behind targets.

 According to Goldman Sachs, electricity demand from US data centers is expected to triple between 2023 and 2030, requiring about 47 gigawatts of new power.
 Goldman Sachs predicts that natural gas, wind and solar will fill the gap.